 The Japanese word that appears in the text, 伝染病 (densenbyou), can be translated as “epidemic.”
 (Here is another example.)
 The WHO has declared covid-19 a global pandemic.
 Last year, Japanese officials continually said that the Olympics were on schedule, but the 2020 games were ultimately delayed to the following summer.

 As The Japan Times, where I am a columnist, previously reported, the Japanese government has been facing criticism for its response to the coronavirus.

 However, in the anime, it’s being pointed out that the graffiti on this Tokyo Olympic countdown clock reads chuushi (中止), meaning “stop”, “suspend”, or even “cancel.”
-The on-screen text reads chuushi da chuushi (中止だ中止), meaning “Cancel it, just cancel it.”
+The on-screen text reads chuushi da chuushi (中止だ中止), meaning, “Cancel it, just cancel it.”

-These predictions are, no doubt, unfortunate real-world coincidences that, if anything, show just how relevant Akira still is after all these years.
+This isn’t the only thing the Akira manga seemed to have foreshadowed.
+In 2019, it was pointed out that that the Hong Kong protesters were using street signs as shields as in the manga.
+These predictions are, no doubt, unfortunate real-world coincidences that if anything show just how relevant Akira still is after all these years.